 Dredging and biosecurity risks

-Dredging activities present biosecurity risks associated with the introduction and spread of aquatic pests and diseases.
+Dredging activities present the biosecurity risks of introducing aquatic pests and aquatic diseases.

 The Environment Protection Authority (EPA) defines dredging as: 'removing solid matter from the bed of any marine waters or inland waters by any digging or suction apparatus, but excluding works carried out for the establishment of a visual aid to navigation and any lawful fishing or recreational activity'.